Advertise with Us!

-Instead of statements, functional programming makes use of expressions.
-Unlike a statement, which is executed to assign variables, evaluation of an expression produces a value.
+Instead of statements, It makes use of expressions.
+Unlike a statement, which is executed to assign variables, the evaluation of an expression produces a value.
 Lambda calculus forms the basis of almost all of the functional programming languages in use.

 Developed by Alonzo Church, Lambda Calculus is a framework for studying computations with functions.
 Anything that is computable using lambda calculus is computable.
 Amazingly, it can be labeled as the most succinct programming language of them all.

 In terms of its computational ability, lambda calculus is similar to the Turing machine that laid the foundation for the imperative style of programming.
 To put lambda calculus in simple words, it is a theoretical framework that describes functions and their evaluation.

 - Always produce the same output with the same arguments disregard of other factors.
 This property is also known as immutability

 - Are deterministic.
 Pure functions either give some output or modify any argument or global variables i.e. they have no side-effects

 Because pure functions have no side-effects or hidden I/O, programs built using functional paradigm are easy to debug.
 Moreover, pure functions make writing concurrent applications easier.